 What type of procedures does Surgery on Sunday provide?

-Surgery on Sunday provides any medically necessary outpatient procedures.
-The most common surgeries are: gallbladder removal, hernia repair, tonsillectomies, mass excision, cataract removal, circumcisions, orthopedic (carpal tunnel release, ACL, rotator cuff repair) and colonoscopies, among others.
+Surgery on Sunday provides a wide variety of medically necessary outpatient procedures.
+The most common are gallbladder removal, hernia repair, tonsillectomy, mass excision, cataract removal, circumcision, orthopedic (carpal tunnel release, ACL, rotator cuff repair) and colonoscopy.
+If the procedure you are seeking is not listed, please call our office to find out if we have a volunteer surgeon who can provide it.

 Does Surgery on Sunday provide any weight loss surgery?